-Cash and cash equivalents and available-for-sale financial assets are neither past due nor impaired.
-Cash and cash equivalents include deposits with banks and corporations with high creditratings assigned by international and domestic credit-rating agencies.
-Available-for-sale financial assets include investment in liquid mutual fund units.
-Of the total trade receivables, \$439 million as at December 31, 2009, and \$427 million as at March 31, 2009, were neither past due nor impaired.
+Cash and cash equivalents, available-for-sale financial assets and investment in certificates of deposit are neither past due nor impaired.
+Cash and cash equivalents include deposits with banks and corporations with high credit-ratings assigned by international and domestic credit-rating agencies.
+Available-for-sale financial assets include investment in liquid mutual fund units and unlisted equity instruments.
+Certificates of deposit represent funds deposited at a bank or other eligible financial institution for a specified time period.
+Of the total trade receivables, \$684 million and \$487 million as of June 30, 2010 and March 31, 2010, respectively, were neither past due nor impaired.